Attribution: RCHS

 Attribution: Unknown

-Clare Church has researched and compiled “Coigach’s Sacrifice in the Great War”, “Coigach’s Sacrifice in the Second World War” and “Lochbroom’s Sacrifice in the Second World War”.
-Ross and Cromarty Heritage Society are grateful to Clare Church for permission to reproduce her research on the website.
+“Coigach’s Sacrifice in the Great War”, “Coigach’s Sacrifice in the Second World War” and “Lochbroom’s Sacrifice in the Second World War”- all works by Clare Church.

-Ross and Cromarty Heritage Society is also indebted to Mr Donald Mackenzie of Aultbea for providing detailed information on the servicemen of Gairloch Parish who served in World War Two.
+Also detailed information on the servicemen of Gairloch Parish who served in World War Two from Mr Donald Mackenzie of Aultbea.

 The "New" website